Bunbury, Western Australia: Tourism and recreation

 Bunbury is also very close to the Ferguson Valley.

 Sport

-A number of football clubs are based in Bunbury and play in the South West Football League.
+A number of Australian rules football clubs are based in Bunbury and play in the South West Football League.
 A notable stadium is Hands Oval in South Bunbury.

+In 2024, it was announced that the North Melbourne Football Club would play one home game a year across a three-year deal in Bunbury.
+The first match was played on June 8 2025, at Hands Oval, with North Melbourne defeating West Coast by 10 points.
+It was the first AFL game in Western Australia played outside of the state capital, Perth.

+On 5 July 2025, the Matildas played Panama in an international friendlies match at Bunbury's Hands Oval, losing 0–1.
+It was the first Matildas game played in regional Western Australia, and was one of four international matches held across the state in 2025.

 Hay Park Sports Precinct is home to many junior and senior sports codes.
 Located in the precinct is South West Sports Centre, home to Bunbury Basketball Association.